jkdufair/studiokit-net-js/README.md

 - `period` is an optional number of milliseconds after which a request should repeat when dispatching a recurring fetch
 - `taskId` is a string that must be passed to a recurring fetch for future cancellation
 - `noRetry` will prevent the use of the default logarithmic backoff retry strategy
-- `timeLimit` is an optional number that will specify the timeout for a single attempt at a request.
-Defaults to 3000ms
 - `guid` is an optional pre-generated (by your application) GUID that will be attached to a fetch result's data, to be stored in redux and used to match request results in components

 The following actions can be dispatched